-Ambiance shouldn't come with air pollution — use these expert tips to make sure your home has a healthy glow.
+Ambiance shouldn't come with air pollution.
+Use these expert tips to make sure your home has a healthy glow.

 Every home style vibe — from minimalist modern to rustic country — has one decorative element in common: candles.
-And they aren’t just pretty accents; candles can create a relaxing atmosphere that transform any room into a sanctuary.
+And they aren’t just pretty accents; candles can create a relaxing atmosphere that transforms any room into a sanctuary.

-A Cotton Wick
+2. Choose a Cotton Wick

 Some people can have an allergic reaction (headaches, rashes, difficulty breathing) to artificial scents in candles, says Harris.
 “Those who don’t enjoy the fragrance from synthetic candles are probably sensitive to those chemicals," says Gushée, who advises avoiding added coloring dyes for this same reason.